Opinion | When it comes to mistreatment of workers, Biden fails his own test

-It was refreshing to hear; in Washington as everywhere else, there are far too many abusive bosses, including throughout the federal government.
-Biden instituted this zero tolerance policy for workplace abuse because, as he put it: “Everybody is entitled to be treated with decency and dignity.”
+It was refreshing to hear; in Washington, as everywhere else, there are far too many abusive bosses, including throughout the federal government.
+Biden instituted this zero-tolerance policy for workplace abuse because, as he put it: “Everybody is entitled to be treated with decency and dignity.”

 Which is why it’s disappointing to learn that one allegedly abusive boss in the White House — Eric Lander, director of the Office of Science and Technology Policy and a close adviser to the president — seems to be getting off with a slap on the wrist for just the kind of behavior Biden claimed he would not tolerate.

 Lander is a well-known mathematician and biologist who gained prominence for his work mapping the human genome.
-Perhaps not incidentally, he has a longstanding relationship with the president, having served on the board of the Biden Cancer Initiative, which Biden formed after he was vice president.
+Perhaps not incidentally, he has a long-standing relationship with the president, having served on the board of the Biden Cancer Initiative, which Biden formed after he was vice president.
 Among other things, he’s now in charge of Biden’s “Cancer Moonshot.”

 After receiving complaints about Lander’s treatment of subordinates, the White House conducted an investigation and found that multiple women said he was demeaning and abrasive in their interactions with him.
 As Politico reports: